 After you post your blog, do not forget to head on over to Instagram stories and talk about your newest blog post (get creative with Instagram stories here, the sky is the limit with how you can communicate to your audience!)

 Have an Instagram post dedicated to talking about your latest blog post.
-Have your link to your blog post in your Instagram bio (a creative way to do this is by creating your own version of linktree) so that way your audience on Instagram can click on over to your blog post!
+Have your link to your blog post in your Instagram bio (a creative way to do this is by creating your own version of Linktree) so that way your audience on Instagram can click on your blog post!

 *on a specific note, you should be posting to your Instagram stories daily (show up) so that you can always be interacting and engaging with your audience (I’m going to be repeating this at the end of this blog post because it’s super important)

-Create a long-form video talking about your current blog post.
-You can link to your blog post from IGTV and you can highlight certain aspects of your blog post in fun and creative ways.
+Create a long-form video (of 90 seconds for Instagram Reels) talking about your current blog post.
+You can link to your blog post from your Instagram and you can highlight certain aspects of your blog post in fun and creative ways.

-✅Note: be sure to OUTLINE your talk for your IGTV otherwise you may end up rambling and going off on tangets.
+✅Note: be sure to OUTLINE your talk for your Instagram otherwise you may end up rambling and going off on tangents.
 The goal is not only to be educational, but you should actually stay on TASK with your time (don’t be scattered!)

 Link your recent blog post to your business group on Facebook!
-(Having a Facebook business page is another great way to be engaged with your audience just in case they do not have Instagram)
+(Having a Facebook business page is another great way to engage with your audience just in case they do not have Instagram)

 I know that Facebook seems to be dying out, but if you think about it, Facebook pretty much owns a lot of the popular platforms that people are on (aka Instagram) and they are the top social media platform (STILL) despite people thinking “it’s not a relevant platform” anymore.
 Take advantage of creating a Facebook group that aligns with your business and see how you can engage with your clients (or future clients) in new ways on that platform!